Stromdahl/deployment/README.md

 # deployment
-A repository for handling my servers and workstations
+A repository for handling my server and workstation deployments